thiago-a-souza/MongoDB/07-Aggregation.md

 { "_id" : 2015, "count" : 73 }
 ```

 - **$unwind**: flattens an array and outputs a document for each element in the array so it can be grouped.
+Obviously, it's possible to unwind a second array, but it should used carefully because the number of documents may grow dramatically.

 ```
 > db.movies.aggregate([